Hike Castner Glacier Ice Cave Trail

 Castner Creek Castner Glacier Trailhead

 When you reach Castner Creek on the Richardson Highway, you will want to park on the south side of the bridge.
-You can refer to the graphic below.
+You can refer to the picture below.

 Unfortunately, there are no signs that clearly mark where you can’t park but if you want to avoid getting a ticket do not park on the west side of the road near the bridge and do not park along the road if you cannot pull off far enough to clear the white fog line.